StoneCastle Financial Corp (NASDAQ:BANX) Short Interest Update

-StoneCastle Financial Corp (NASDAQ:BANX) was the target of a large increase in short interest during the month of July.
-As of July 31st, there was short interest totalling 7,100 shares, an increase of 144.8% from the July 15th total of 2,900 shares.
-Based on an average daily trading volume, of 14,500 shares, the short-interest ratio is currently 0.5 days.
+StoneCastle Financial Corp (NASDAQ:BANX) saw a significant decrease in short interest during the month of June.
+As of June 30th, there was short interest totalling 2,800 shares, a decrease of 15.2% from the June 15th total of 3,300 shares.
+Based on an average daily trading volume, of 15,200 shares, the short-interest ratio is currently 0.2 days.

-A number of institutional investors have recently bought and sold shares of BANX.
-Hilton Capital Management LLC boosted its stake in StoneCastle Financial by 4.1% in the 1st quarter.
-Hilton Capital Management LLC now owns 241,430 shares of the investment management company’s stock worth $3,918,000 after purchasing an additional 9,602 shares during the period.
-Greenwich Investment Management Inc. lifted its stake in shares of StoneCastle Financial by 12.2% in the 1st quarter.
-Greenwich Investment Management Inc. now owns 179,752 shares of the investment management company’s stock valued at $2,917,000 after purchasing an additional 19,526 shares during the last quarter.
-Advisor Group Holdings Inc. lifted its stake in shares of StoneCastle Financial by 2.6% in the 2nd quarter.
-Advisor Group Holdings Inc. now owns 172,158 shares of the investment management company’s stock valued at $2,738,000 after purchasing an additional 4,291 shares during the last quarter.
-Acadian Asset Management LLC lifted its stake in shares of StoneCastle Financial by 54.9% in the 1st quarter.
-Acadian Asset Management LLC now owns 45,595 shares of the investment management company’s stock valued at $739,000 after purchasing an additional 16,168 shares during the last quarter.
-Finally, Brinker Capital Inc. lifted its stake in shares of StoneCastle Financial by 12.2% in the 1st quarter.
-Brinker Capital Inc. now owns 38,138 shares of the investment management company’s stock valued at $619,000 after purchasing an additional 4,159 shares during the last quarter.
-Hedge funds and other institutional investors own 25.54% of the company’s stock.
+Large investors have recently bought and sold shares of the company.
+Advisor Group Holdings Inc. lifted its stake in shares of StoneCastle Financial by 2.6% during the 2nd quarter.
+Advisor Group Holdings Inc. now owns 172,158 shares of the investment management company’s stock worth $2,738,000 after acquiring an additional 4,291 shares during the last quarter.
+Baird Financial Group Inc. purchased a new position in StoneCastle Financial during the 2nd quarter worth $246,000.
+Envestnet Asset Management Inc. increased its holdings in StoneCastle Financial by 6.9% during the 2nd quarter.
+Envestnet Asset Management Inc. now owns 15,981 shares of the investment management company’s stock worth $254,000 after purchasing an additional 1,026 shares during the period.
+Greenwich Investment Management Inc. increased its holdings in StoneCastle Financial by 12.2% during the 1st quarter.
+Greenwich Investment Management Inc. now owns 179,752 shares of the investment management company’s stock worth $2,917,000 after purchasing an additional 19,526 shares during the period.
+Finally, JPMorgan Chase & Co. increased its holdings in StoneCastle Financial by 105.8% during the 1st quarter.
+JPMorgan Chase & Co. now owns 5,155 shares of the investment management company’s stock worth $83,000 after purchasing an additional 2,650 shares during the period.
+25.54% of the stock is owned by institutional investors and hedge funds.

-Several analysts recently issued reports on BANX shares.
-National Securities initiated coverage on StoneCastle Financial in a report on Monday, June 15th.
-They issued a “buy” rating and a $20.00 price target for the company.
-ValuEngine cut shares of StoneCastle Financial from a “hold” rating to a “sell” rating in a research report on Monday, August 3rd.
+A number of brokerages recently commented on BANX.
+National Securities began coverage on StoneCastle Financial in a research note on Monday, June 15th.
+They set a “buy” rating and a $20.00 price target for the company.
+ValuEngine lowered StoneCastle Financial from a “hold” rating to a “sell” rating in a research note on Monday, August 3rd.

 About StoneCastle Financial